wingspan/wingspan-auditing/README.md

   - Features to do data corrections (undo / rollback / etc)

 Setup:
-- Set up a Postgres database (9.3+ supported, but some functionality may work on older versions)
+- Set up a Postgres database (9.3+ supported, but some functionality may work on older versions).
+Note this has been tested against Heroku Postgres.
 - Ensure that psql is on your path
 - To use the example schema, edit install_movies.sh to have correct connection information
 - Run ./install_movies.sh